 A comprehensive range of preventive, diagnostic and treatment services is provided by Plan doctors and other Plan providers.
-This includes all necessary office visits; you pay a \$10 office visit copay.
-Within the service area, house calls will be provided if, in the judgment of the Plan doctor, such care is necessary and appropriate; you pay nothing for a doctor's house call or for home visits by nurses and health aides.
+This includes all necessary office visits; you pay a \$10 office visit copay, but no additional copay for laboratory tests and x-rays.
+Within the service area, house calls will be provided if, in the judgement of the Plan doctor, such care is necessary and appropriate; you pay nothing.